-Load setting/Stop Training
+Load/Training Display

 - 4. Confirm the settings with \checkmark . - 5.
 Start the training with .
 The program switches to the ergometry display to show the current ergometry parameters or to perform a blood pressure measurement.
 In this case, the active manual operating mode is designated by the red triangle symbol in the bottom right corner of the menu bar.